aelalaily/Sogeti/README.md

 3. Scroll down to the 'Contact us' form.
 4. Fill the form with random generated data.
 5. Check the 'I agree' checkbox.
-6. Delay to allow for human solving of captcha challenge.
+6. Delay to allow for non-automated solving of captcha challenge.
 7. Click the 'Sumbit' button and verify the 'Thank you' message is displayed.

 ## Test Case 3: Listed Countries